 - Drain the apples well in a colander and add to the bowl and mix.
 The mixture will seem loose, this is ok.

 - Transfer the mix to an 9x9 casserole dish or non-stick brownie pan.
 Cover with tinfoil and bake for 50 minutes.

 - After 50 minutes remove the tinfoil, sprinkle the coconut sugar (if using) on top and continue to bake for another 20 minutes.

 - Remove from the oven and let sit for 10 minutes.
 Slice and serve!
-Top with Almond Cream, nut butters, maple syrup, additional nuts and/or fresh berries.
+Top with Almond Caramel from The Plant-Based Cookbook, nut butters, maple syrup, additional nuts and/or fresh berries.